brimigs/cash-app-guide/README.md

 - The necessary signatures for operations that require them are present.
 - The operation does not violate the program's constraints or Solana's network rules.

-Next, we need to add an instruction to this program that allows a user to withdraw funds from their cash account:
+Next, we need to add an instruction that allows a user to withdraw funds from their cash account:

 ```rust
 #[program]